intelligent-exploration/mineralexplorationcourse/README.md

 Mac
 https://sourceforge.net/projects/gplates/files/pygplates/beta-revision-12/pygplates_rev12_python27_MacOS64.zip

-Add pygplates to your Python Path in whatever environemnt you are using
+Add pygplates to your Python Path in whatever environement you are using

 From within Python via e.g.:
 ```